OtaTran241/MLOps_GithubActions/README.md

 - The pipeline is triggered on every push to the repository.

 ### 2. **Jobs**
-The pipeline consists of three main jobs:
+The pipeline consists of five main jobs:

 #### a. **test_before_train**
 - **Environment**: Runs on `ubuntu-latest` using a Docker container.